mirrormonster/mirrormonstermusic.com/about.markdown

 title: about
 permalink: /about/
 ---
-Mirror Monster is David Minnix and Michael Skib of Ann Arbor, MI.
-We create electronic music that has an ethereal nostalgia, but also a stochastic chaos about it.
+Mirror Monster is David Minnix and Michael Skib.
+We are an Ann Arbor, MI based band creating songs that navigate the spaces between electronic dance music, experimental, pop, and folk.
 We love to collaborate with local musicians - send us an [email](mirror.monster.music@gmail.com); we would love to hear from you!